Section detail

 Arising in the course of employment

-- An injury occurs in the course of employment when it happens in a time and place linked to employment and the worker is performing an activity required or related to their employment.
+- An injury occurs in the course of employment when it happens at a time and place linked to employment and the worker is performing an activity that is reasonably related to, originates from, or is the result of the worker’s employment.

 - Time and place are not limited to normal hours of work or the employer’s premises.
 However, there must be a relationship between: